congard/algine-examples/README.md

 ## Repository structure
 Examples are implemented in C++.
 The directory structure looks like:
 ```
-examples    source code and resources of examples
+src         source code and resources of examples
 lib         libraries which necessary for build
 pictures    some screenshots of examples
 ```